FAQ schema is one of the simplest and most effective ways to improve your site’s visibility across Google, AI search engines, and voice assistants.

 3. Add Schema

-If your FAQ schema code doesn’t have any issues, you can then add it to your website.
+If your FAQ schema code doesn’t have any issues, you can then add it to your website to improve its increased visibility.
 You can either add it manually or with a plugin.

 If you’re not a web developer or have very little knowledge in the area, we recommend you use a schema plugin.
 Schema Pro is recommended for WordPress users.